 Click on any marathon shoe name below to see complete details.

-These shoes do not have a padded collar which some runners may dislike, but I didn’t notice any issues with that.
-I did the normal heel lock lacing as will all my shoes and they felt great.
+These shoes do not have a padded collar which some may dislike, but I didn’t notice any issues with that.
+I did the normal heel lock lacing as with all my shoes and they felt great.
+Probably one of my most recommended shoes.

 I’d say these shoes run not wide or narrow, but directly in the middle.
 However, New Balance is known for offering wide sizes in most models!